dataluscorp/browser/docs/performance/GPU_performance.md

 ## Tools

 PIX - Can do timing of Direct3D calls.
-Works reasonably well with Firefox.
+Works reasonably well with Datalus.
 See also [Debugging With PIX](/en/Debugging_With_PIX "en/Debugging With PIX").

 NVIDIA PerfHUD - Last I checked required a special build to be used.